 Anyway, it was probably around the time my last kronut hole was mid-dunk in maple-bacon dipping sauce that I began dreaming of all the vegetables I’d need to consume this week to make up for all the bacon I thoroughly enjoyed.
 Chicken and Vegetable Stir Fry immediately popped into my head.

 This simple stir fry recipe originally appeared in Hy-Vee’s quarterly magazine Seasons (which if you don’t get, you must!) last month, and Ben and I both like it so much that I’ve made it at least every other week since then.
 I’ve tweaked the dish over time so that it’s now got the perfect stir fry sauce.
 Not too gingery, and with just a tiny kick of heat.

 A good Chicken and Vegetable Stir Fry recipe is one that I believe every cook should have in their repertoire.
 Full of lean chicken and healthy veggies, it’s on the table quickly, and is filling without leaving you feeling overly-stuffed.
 Great for when time and health is of the essence, or when you just couldn’t turn down that last strip of bacon.

 You’ve been there.

 Start by mixing up the chicken marinade and stir fry sauce, which are one in the same.
-Combine ingredients including soy sauce, rice vinegar, sesame oil, red chili pepper flakes, fresh garlic and ginger in a bowl then add 1lb chicken breasts cut into bite-sized pieces.
+Combine ingredients including gluten-free tamari or soy sauce, rice vinegar, sesame oil, red chili pepper flakes, fresh garlic and ginger in a bowl then add 1lb chicken breasts cut into bite-sized pieces.
 Marinate the chicken in the fridge for 10 minutes.

 Drain the chicken into another bowl, reserving the marinade, then add 3/4 cup chicken broth.
 Next, gradually sprinkle in 2 teaspoons cornstarch while whisking to avoid lumps.